NataliSupportMan/Final_Assignment_EGM722/README.md

 ## 1. Installations and conda environment

 1.1 Getting started download 'Conda' on your local computer to set the `environment.yml` provided above.
 First, [click here](https://docs.anaconda.com/anaconda/install/) to download the 'anaconda' and while you have done the installation open 'anaconda navigator' and on the left side screen click 'Environments'.
 On the bottom-left of your screen click the 'import' and add a 'Name' and for 'Specification File' add the environment.yml which have been provided and click import.
-While is done more than 160 packages should be added to your environment
+While is done more than 160 packages should be added to your environment.

 ![Anaconda Navigator](screenshots/image2.png)